smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/9_manage_user_passwords.md

 ## 📎 Summary

-* Linux uses `/etc/shadow` to securely store password hashes.
+- Linux uses `/etc/shadow` to securely store password hashes.
-* Use `passwd` to set or change passwords, and `chage` to control aging policies.
+- Use `passwd` to set or change passwords, and `chage` to control aging policies.
-* You can enforce regular password changes and prompt users to update before expiry.
+- You can enforce regular password changes and prompt users to update before expiry.
-* Following strong password management practices is essential for **system hardening** and **regulatory compliance**.
+- Following strong password management practices is essential for **system hardening** and **regulatory compliance**.

----

-✅ Let me know if you'd like:

-* 🧪 Guided lab for password aging and expiry
-* 🧠 Quiz with answers
-* 📥 Markdown/PDF export for GitHub
-* ⏭️ Next topic: *Understand File Permissions and Ownership*

-You're locking down user credentials like a true system defender, Shahid 🧑‍💻🔐 Keep securing!